aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/document-barcode-recognition/recognizing-barcodes-from-pdf/_index.md

 ## Conclusion

 Congratulations!
 You have successfully learned how to recognize barcodes from PDFs using Aspose.BarCode for Java.
 This tutorial aimed to provide a comprehensive guide while maintaining simplicity and clarity.
-Feel free to explore more features and functionalities offered by Aspose.BarCode in the official [documentation](https://reference.aspose.com/barcode/java/).
+Feel free to explore more features and functionalities offered by Aspose.BarCode in the [documentation](https://reference.aspose.com/barcode/java/).

 ## Frequently Asked Questions (FAQs)